simonw/datasette-graphql/README.md

 If your table has a column that contains data encoded as JSON, `datasette-graphql` will make that column available as an encoded JSON string.
 Clients calling your API will need to parse the string as JSON in order to access the data.

 You can return the data as a nested structure by configuring that column to be treated as a JSON column.
-The plugin configuration for that looks like this:
+The [plugin configuration](https://docs.datasette.io/en/stable/plugins.html#plugin-configuration) for that in `metadata.json` looks like this:

 ```json
 {